Pregnancy Fitness: Your Best Moves Before Baby Arrives

 Tailor sit.
 Sit with your knees bent and ankles crossed.
 Lean forward a little, keeping your back straight.

 Tailor press.
 Sit with your knees bent and the bottoms of your feet together.
 Place your hands under your knees.
-Press your knees down against your hands and your hands up against your knees.
+Press the knees down against your hands and your hands up against the knees.
 Hold a few seconds and release.

 Fit Tip: Kegels

 The beauty of Kegel exercises is that you can do them anytime, anywhere, without anyone knowing.
-Kegels strengthen the muscles that help hold up your uterus, bladder, and bowels, which helps labor and delivery.
-To do them, squeeze your pelvic muscles as if you're trying to stop urinating or passing gas.
+Kegels strengthen the muscles that help hold up the uterus, bladder, and bowels, which helps labor and delivery.
+To do them, squeeze the pelvic muscles as if you're trying to stop urinating or passing gas.
 Hold for five seconds and relax.
 Repeat 10 times, five times a day.

 Fit Tip: Take It Easy